matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

    sent separately as a normal state event on the "live" timeline** so that comes down incremental sync and is available to all homeservers regardless of how much scrollback history they already have.
-And since it's state it never gets lost in a timeline gap and is immediately aparent to all servers that join.
+And since it's state it never gets lost in a timeline gap and is immediately apparent to all servers that join.
  - Also instead of overwriting the same generic `state_key: ""` over and over, the expected behavior is send each "marker" event with a unique `state_key`.